How Well Do Latent World Models Understand Partially Observable Safety Constraints?: How Can We Quantify Constraint Observability in Latent Spaces?

-\para{Quantifying Observability} To estimate how observable are safety-relevant quantities from an input observation, we propose computing an estimate of the mutual information \cite{shannon} between an observation $X$ and the safety label $Y$.
-Intuitively, mutual information measures the uncertainty reduction over the random variable $Y$ once $X$ is observed.
-Formally, let $X$ and $Y$ as random variables drawn from a joint distribution $P(X,Y)$.
-Mutual information (MI) can then be defined as
+As shown in Sec.~\ref{sec:failures-without-obs}, the latent safe control policies can exhibit degenerate behavior when safety-relevant features are difficult to observe.
+Because our safe controllers act in the world model's learned latent-space, it is critical to understand how partial observability affects what the world model latent state can represent.
+We propose two diagnostics for understanding constraint observability in the learned latent state: (1) an observation-level mutual-information estimate that quantifies whether that latent state contains safety-critical information at all, and (2) an open-loop rollout metric for identifying when world models can fail to predict downstream safety outcomes.

-where $H(Y)$ is the entropy and $H(Y \mid X)$ is the conditional entropy of the safety label $Y$ given an observation $X$.
+\para{Quantifying Observability via Mutual Information} To assess whether safety-relevant quantities are observable from an observation, such as an RGB image, we propose estimating the mutual information between the observation $X$ and the safety label $Y$~\cite{shannon}.
+For random variables $X$ and $Y$ drawn from a joint distribution $P(X,Y)$, we can define their mutual information as

-While measuring mutual information is a difficult problem in general\cite{kraskov2004estimating}, we estimate a computationally efficient Barber-Agakov lower bound \cite{barberagakov}:
+where $H(Y)$ is the entropy of the safety label and $H(Y \mid X)$ is its conditional entropy given the observation.
+Because directly estimating mutual information is difficult in general~\cite{kraskov2004estimating}, we use the Barber--Agakov variational lower bound~\cite{barberagakov}: